Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 | LPA / IPA | Not applicable | Required on the device | Not applicable (DT-side orchestration) |

-The nuSIM commercial model assumes a three-way partnership: the cellular SoC vendor that integrates the nuSIM application, the product manufacturer that selects this SoC and signs a T-IoT agreement, and Deutsche Telekom which drives provisioning.
+The nuSIM commercial model assumes a three-way partnership: the cellular SoC vendor that integrates the nuSIM application, the product manufacturer that selects this SoC and signs a DT IoT connectivity agreement, and Deutsche Telekom which drives provisioning.
 Current partner SoCs cover several LPWAN and LTE-M vendors (the list evolves, to be checked directly with DT at the start of any project).
+At MWC 2025, DT presented with Nordic Semiconductor and PSsystec the MECC initiative (Make Everything Cellular Connected): modules with embedded nuSIM, pre-provisioned at the factory and activated on demand.

 The main benefit of nuSIM lies in integration cost and the removal of a hardware failure point: no SIM holder, no extra eUICC chip, no re-soldering if a card loosens.
 For a high-volume product deployed within a single operator ecosystem (DT and its roaming partners), it is economically the most rational option.